neo-project/docs/en-us/node/api/invokescript.md

-# Invokescript method
+# invokescript Method

 Returns the result after passing a script through the VM.

+> [!Note]
+>
-**Note: This method is to test your VM script as if they were ran on the blockchain at that point in time.
-This RPC call does not affect the blockchain in any way.**
+> This method is to test your VM script as if they were ran on the blockchain at that point in time.
+This RPC call does not affect the blockchain in any way.

 ## Parameter Description